dewittkane/table-legacy/NOTES.md

 [] - fix log a game page....
 [] - combine logAGame and playersTable reducers...
 DONT NEED TO DO [] - add authorized users to routes
-[] - one search that hits my game DB, on that hits API [] - move setTable to Saga
+[] - one search that hits my game DB, one that hits API [x] - move setTable to Saga
+[] - order player results to alphabetical
+[] - click a name to edit it?
+[] - fix games table to be unique